 As parents, sometimes we feel like we are the best people to help our children; but sometimes we do not know what to do, and in those situations, taking your child to see a therapist can be the most helpful and effective way to help your child.
 Your child might have an easier time opening up to an unbiased person about their feelings or problems, or it might be that your child needs mental health treatment that you are not equipped to provide.
 The first step is knowing what you can expect during treatment and then finding the right provider.

 Your Child May Seem More Upset After A Session

 It's only natural to assume that your child will feel better after they have a chance to talk to a therapist.
 Sometimes, that's exactly what will happen.
 However, there may be times when the session brings up distressing feelings.
 These feelings are important and need to be dealt with, but they can also make your child feel upset or overwhelmed.
 Be there to support your child.
 Therapy isn't easy, but with the right counselor, your child can make great strides.
 It is likely to be helpful to explain to your child on the way to therapy that sometimes they might feel upset afterward and that it is okay.
-Some parents like to take their child to do a fun activity after a first therapy session, like go to the zoo or just to get ice cream.
+Some parents like to take their child to do a fun activity after counseling, for kids to help form a positive association.
+You all might go to the zoo or just to get ice cream.
 Some children might want to go home and be with their feelings and thoughts.
-You know your child best so follow your instincts.
+You know your child best so follow your instincts and monitor your child’s behavior.
 Your child may say that he or she does not want to go anymore.
 Again, listen to your instincts.
 Are you seeing improvements?
 What kind of feedback are you getting from the therapists?
-Kids do not like getting shots or going to the dentist either, so just because your child says she does not want to go does not mean you should stop taking her based on that alone.
+Kids do not like getting shots or going to the dentist either, so just because your child says she does not want to go does not mean you should stop taking them based on that alone.

 The Therapist Will Likely Give You Parenting Advice